Powerlearnproject/se-day1-assignment-Bankypy/README.md

 #Part 1: Introduction to Software Engineering

 Explain what software engineering is and discuss its importance in the technology industry.
+Software engineering is simply the process of designing, development and maintaining software.
+The importance of software engineering in technology industry cannot be underemphasised as it is capable of improving software development life cycle.
+This implies that software engineering helps to improve the timeframe of software development process.

 Identify and describe at least three key milestones in the evolution of software engineering.